 1. Travel Speed refers to the average speed of the vehicle from origin to destination.
-This is also
+This is also known as travel time;

-- 2. Reliability refers to the number of available vehicles and its average waiting time. - 3.
-Passenger Expense refers to the cost of the fare - 4.
-Quality of service refers to the degree of comfort, convenience, aesthetics, the attitude of the driver, cleanliness, and ease of using the system)
+2. Reliability refers to the number of available vehicles and its average waiting time.;

+3. Passenger Expense refers to the cost of the fare;

+4. Quality of service refers to the degree of comfort, convenience, aesthetics, the attitude of the driver, cleanliness, and ease of using the system).